-NOTE 1 Please refer to addressing table.
-If the address is available, it must be programmed to 0 during MRS

-NOTE 2 Outputs disabled - DQs, DQSs, DQSs.

-NOTE 3 States reversed to "0 as Disable" with respect to DDR4.

-NOTE 4 Reserved for Register control word setting.
-DRAM ignores MR command with BG0,BA[1:0]=111 and doesn't respond.
-When RFU MR code setting is inputted, DRAM operation is not defined.

-NOTE 5 Not allowed when 1/4 rate geardown mode is enabled.
+- NOTE 1 Please refer to addressing table.
+If the address is available, it must be programmed to 0 during MRS - NOTE 2 Outputs disabled DQs, DQSs, DQSs. - NOTE 3 States reversed to "0 as Disable" with respect to DDR4. - NOTE 4 Reserved for Register control word setting.
+DRAM ignores MR command with BG0,BA[1:0]=111 and doesn't respond. - NOTE 5 Not allowed when 1/4 rate geardown mode is enabled.